awsdocs/aws-go-developer-guide/doc_source/sessions.rst

 environment variables only.

 Use :sdk-go-api-deep:`NewSessionWithOptions <aws/session/#NewSessionWithOptions>`
-when you want to provide the config profile, or override the shared configuration state (AWS\_SDK\_LOAD\_CONFIG).
+when you want to provide the config profile, or override the shared credentials state (AWS\_SDK\_LOAD\_CONFIG).

 .. code:: go